infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/AffiliateApi.md

 <a id="createredirectlinkusingpost"></a>
 # **CreateRedirectLinkUsingPOST**
-> AffiliateLink CreateRedirectLinkUsingPOST (CreateOrPatchAffiliateLinkRequest request)
+> AffiliateLink CreateRedirectLinkUsingPOST (CreateOrPatchAffiliateLinkRequest createOrPatchAffiliateLinkRequest)

 Create an Affiliate Link